maxmatical/ml-cheatsheet/README.md

 # fast.ai

-collection of projects done using fastai as well as useful scripts and functions to improve results
+collection of projects done using fastai as well as useful resources to improve results

+# Step 1

+**Try to find kaggle contests/other projects tackling the same problem with SOTA results**

 # Things that can improve results